Now and Next Family Conference 2019

 10:50am | KEYNOTE: Helping children recognise and express emotions | Dr Emma Goodall

-It is frustrating for children and their families when a child can’t recognise or safely express their emotion.
-This session will explain why many children with disabilities struggle to learn about and manage their emotions and then it will give you practical strategies to support them to do so.
+It is frustrating for children and their families when a child cannot recognise or safely express their emotion.
+This session will explain why many children with disabilities struggle to identify and manage their emotions.
+It will also give you practical strategies to support them to do so.

 These strategies require 5-20 minutes a day and are suitable for all people regardless of their age, challenges and their support needs.
-However, whilst children are still learning about their emotions they need the adults around them to help them manage their emotions.
+However, while children are still learning about their emotions, they need the adults around them to help them manage their feelings.

-This session will provide you with 3 key practical and easy to implement strategies that will be of use when helping children to manage their emotions before they are able to.
+This session will provide you with three strategies that will be useful when helping children to manage and recognise their emotions.

 11:35am | Launch of two new parent-led organisations, Reframing Autism & Reframing Disability | Margie O'Tarpey

-Since 2015, Plumtree has been investing in new ways to build the capability of families who have a child with a disability or developmental delays, to set a positive hopeful vision for their child and to help them to work towards achieving their goals.
+Since 2015, Plumtree has been investing in new ways to build the capability of families of children with a disability or developmental delays to set a positive and hopeful vision for their child and to help them work towards achieving their goals.

 The vision of the two organisations is to: